WrestleMania IV: Aftermath

 In the months that followed the event, Savage defended the WWF World Heavyweight Championship on multiple occasions, primarily against DiBiase, but also granted title shots to others such as the One Man Gang and Bad News Brown.
-Hogan, meanwhile, took a leave of absence from the WWF during the late spring and part of the summer to film the movie No Holds Barred.
+Hogan, meanwhile, took a leave of absence from the WWF during the late spring and part of the summer due to the birth of his daughter Brooke Hogan and to film the movie No Holds Barred.
 André the Giant was shortly placed in a feud with "Hacksaw" Jim Duggan, however, the DiBiase-André alliance was renewed when the two attacked Savage during a television taping for the WWF's syndicated show Superstars of Wrestling.
 DiBiase and Andre offered a tag team match to Savage at the inaugural SummerSlam, where Savage chose to partner with Hogan and create "The Mega Powers".
 The team of Hogan and Savage won the match before Savage turned heel against Hogan at The Main Event II.
 Hogan challenged Savage for the WWF World Heavyweight Championship at WrestleMania V, with Hogan winning the title.

 In Hogan's absence, André the Giant's main focus for much of the summer of 1988 would be on Hacksaw Jim Duggan.
 The feud began when Duggan confronted André during a squash match involving the latter, before André suddenly grabbed Duggan and began attacking him violently, only for Duggan to knock him out with his 2x4 board.
 André would win a majority of these matches, although Duggan did have offensive moments in almost all of their matches.

 Having wrestled to a time limit draw in the championship tournament, Jake Roberts and Rick Rude were placed into a feud regarding Rude making kayfabe advances over Robert's real-life wife, Cheryl.
 For Rude, this was his second high-profile feud after several months of being primarily a mid-card wrestler.